 Differences between Singapore and Hong Kong Taxation Requirements

-While the incorporation requirements doesn’t vary too much in the two jurisdictions (that’s why both occupy the top two places in Ease of Doing Business rankings), Singapore’s main edge over Hong Kong lies in it’s taxation policies.
+While the incorporation requirements do not vary too much in the two jurisdictions, Singapore’s leading edge over Hong Kong lies in its taxation policies.

 In general, while Singapore follows territorial taxation with remittance, Hong Kong’s jurisdiction is purely territorial.
 Both impose no capital gains tax.
-There is also no withholding tax on dividend distribution in the two jurisdictions and advance rulings on taxation is possible too.
+There is also no withholding tax on dividend distribution in the two jurisdictions, and advance rulings on taxation are possible too.

 Notably, Hong Kong only taxes Hong Kong-sourced taxable profit from a business carried out in Hong Kong.
 Offshore profits and most Hong Kong bank deposit interest income are exempt even if these are remitted to the region.

-Comparatively, Singapore resident companies are taxed on profits derived in Singapore, as well as on foreign soil, which are then remitted to Singapore.
+Comparatively, Singapore resident companies are taxed on profits derived in Singapore, as well as on foreign soil, which is then remitted to Singapore.
 It is calculated on the basis of the company’s chargeable income i.e. taxable revenues less allowable expenses and other allowances.
-Though, as detailed in Sections 13 (7A) to 13 (11) of the Income Tax Act (ITA) of Singapore, companies can benefit from the foreign sourced income exemption scheme (FSIE).
+Though, as detailed in Sections 13 (7A) to 13 (11) of the Income Tax Act (ITA) of Singapore, companies can benefit from the foreign-sourced income exemption scheme (FSIE).

 FSIE is applicable to: